 planning applications & fee details

 If your application involves zoning or platting, you must submit it on the days listed in the Schedule for Planning and Zoning Commission Meetings and Application Deadlines.
-It’s a good idea to contact the Planning Department before applying.
-We recommend a Pre-Application Conference (PAC) if your development has any aspects that might need further discussion with our review staff.
-To schedule this, please reach out to the Development Liaison by email at justin.oppel@amarillo.gov.
+We recommend contacting the Planning Department and scheduling a Pre-Application Conference (PAC) to ensure a streamlined process.
+To schedule a PAC, please reach out to the Development Liaison by email at justin.oppel@amarillo.gov.

-After you submit your application, Planning Department staff will review it within 2 business days to ensure its complete.
-If more information is needed, we’ll let you know.
+After you submit your application, the Planning Department will review it within 2 business days to ensure completeness.
+If more information is needed, you will be contacted.
 The Development Review Committee (DRC) will review your application and plans within ten business days.
 After their review, the Planning Department will send comments and any necessary revisions.
-You’ll need to address these comments and submit corrected copies promptly.
+Please return adjustments promptly.

 For applications that require action by the Planning and Zoning Commission, please return the final plans at least four business days before the scheduled public meeting.

-The City of Amarillo Planning Department is moving to an online application process.
-Starting May 1, My Government Online Connect — MGO Connect — will be available for application submissions.
-The new software will streamline the application process and allows for applicants to track the progress of their application(s).
+The City of Amarillo Planning Department has moved to an online application process — My Government Online Connect — MGO Connect.
+The new software streamlines the application process and allows for applicants to track the progress of their application(s).

 Planning Department Fee Schedule